hishammadcor/Latex_project/WorkDocumentation.md

 - Fixed some bugs.
 - Add some user error tests in side the code.
 - Fixed the spaces issue after and before the column names.

+# 27.08.2024
+- Fixed some bugs related to the data after deleting the header/caption columns
+- There would be some edits related to the column title names after running latex, it does not wrapp and overflow the cell.
+We need to add the column name under the \hyphenation{COLUMNNAME with the seprators like *Ab-schluss-quote*}.
+Tried a lot of colutions but this is the only solution.